yolu1055/Adam-onlineLDA/README.md

 Implementation of [online LDA](https://www.cs.princeton.edu/~blei/papers/HoffmanBleiBach2010b.pdf)[1] with [Adam] (https://arxiv.org/pdf/1412.6980.pdf)[2].

-Just the model itself.
+Only the model itself.
 Omit the input, output, and main function.

 Part of code is adapted from Matthew Hoffman's online lda code.